burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 > The only one exception for virtual function declaration is allowed and it is about the return type.
 The derived class version of a *"virtual function"* may return a pointer or a reference to a more specialized type than the base.
 The technical term used in relation to these return types is *covariance*.
 [4, p.576].

-When you're calling a function using the scope resolution `operator::` this ensures that the virtual mechanism built in the language **is not used at all**.
+When you're calling a metgod using the scope resolution `operator::` this ensures that the virtual mechanism built in the language **is not used at all**.
 This call will be resolved at compile time.

 We said that objects must be manipulated through pointers or references to invoke a virtual mechanism, because in the case of manipulating an object directly (rather than through a pointer or references) - its exact type is known to the compiler.
-In that case, runtime polymorphism is not needed, and the call will be done without using vptrs.
+In that case, runtime polymorphism is not needed, and the call will be done without using virtual pointers (vptrs).

 A virtual function invoked from a constructor, or a destructor reflects that the object is partially constructed.
 It's easier to remember it in the following way - *during constructor, or destructor invocation the virtual mechanism is not used at all*.